sbidoul/ocadays2024-odoo-project-demo/README.md

 - `/var/lib/odoo/addons/17.0`: addons in Odoo's data dir
 - `/mnt/extra-addons`: addons that can be mounted (from `/etc/odoo/odoo.conf`),
   as described in the official Odoo docker image documentation.

+# Level 2

+In this level, we add a devcontainer configuration.

+This configuration was added using the Visual Studio Code wizard, using the `docker-compose.yml` mode, then adding the python vscode extension in `devcontainer.json`, doing some minor tweaks.